mois-ilya/ton-wallet-deeplinks/standart.md

-# Deep Linking into Tonkeeper — Complete Guide
+# TON Wallet Deep Links — Complete Standard (Draft)

-Your application might operate outside of Tonkeeper, like a website or a mobile app.
-Deep links let you open a specific screen or execute a specific action inside the Tonkeeper app with all the parameters prefilled.
+Deep links allow your application (website or mobile app) to open specific screens or execute actions inside TON wallets with all parameters prefilled.
+This standard defines the behavior for transfer deep links across all TON wallet implementations.

 This guide makes the behavior **unambiguous** and **complete**, covering all supported parameters and their combinations for TON and Jetton transfers.
 It also documents validation rules and common errors.